NicolaGasparotto/WEBAPPLICATION/README.md

 ## Database Tables

-- Table `users` - contains all the user Information: userId, name, username, password, salt
+- Table `users` - contains all the user Information: `userId, name (must be an Unique value not already present in the table), username, password, salt, admin`
-- Table `pages` - contains all the infromation about the page: idPage, title, author, creationDate, publicationDate
+- Table `pages` - contains all the infromation about the page: `idPage, title, author, creationDate, publicationDate`
-- Table `content` - contains all the content of the page: idContent, idPage, type, content ( text or imageNamePath )
+- Table `contens` - contains all the content of the page: `idContent, idPage, type, content ( text or imageNamePath )`
-- Table `images` - contains all the images: idImage, imageNamePath

 # Client side